Sour Cream Coffee Cake (with Crumb Topping)

 Key Ingredients (Especially Sour Cream!)

-- Butter: You need cold butter for the streusel and room temperature butter for the cake.
+• Butter: You need cold butter for the streusel and room temperature butter for the cake.
 Cream the softened butter with sugar, which produces a wonderfully cakey texture.
+If you’re a beginner baker, this tutorial on how to cream butter and sugar will be helpful.

 Make the Cinnamon Crumb Mixture First